 (a) To elect and to regulate the enrolment of members.
 To fix from time to time the rates of the annual subscriptions payable by them.

 (b) To appoint and from time to time remove such paid Officers or other persons whose services may be necessary for the proper carrying on of the work of the Council, and to ordain the services such officials are to render and the remuneration to be paid for such services.
 No member of the Committee shall be appointed a paid official but may act as an honorary officer of the Council if so desired.

 (c) To appoint Sub-Committees of their own body for any purpose.

 (d) To constitute Special Committees for any purpose and appoint members of the Council to serve thereon

 (e) To make all arrangements for the holding of General Meetings of the Council when such are deemed necessary.

 (f) Subject to confirmation by a General Meeting to appoint a suitable eminent person to be the President of the Standing Council and to appoint Vice-Presidents from members who have given distinguished service.
 Vice-Presidents will have the right to attend and speak at Executive Committee Meetings but will not be entitled to vote other than at General Meetings.

-(g) To appoint Honorary Life Members to the Council from those persons not eligible for normal membership who have given distinguished service to the Council.
+(g) To appoint Honorary Life Members to the Council from those persons who have given distinguished service to the Order.
 Such Honorary Life Members will not be required to pay a subscription and will not be eligible to vote at any meeting.